bilalzaib/AutoGrader/README.md

 python manage.py runserver
 ```

-Now go to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) to login into the system.
+Now go to [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) to logon to the system.

 ## Getting into system?
-1. After the installation admin user will logon to the system.
+1. After the installation admin user can logon to the system.
-2. It will create the Instructor, set him as "is_staff" and assign the permissions for example Assignment (All), Course (View only), Student (All) and Submission (All).
+2. Admin can create the Instructor, set him as "is_staff" and assign the permissions for example Assignment (All), Course (View only), Student (All) and Submission (All).
-3. After the creation of Instructor, instructor will logon to his account.
+3. After the creation of instructor, instructor will logon to his account.
 4. Instructor will create Assignment and share enroll key with students.
 5. Student will register to the system from [http://127.0.0.1:8000/autograder](http://127.0.0.1:8000/autograder)
 6. Student will logon to the system and enter the enroll key to enroll into the course.